 Not only can road and sidewalk salt cause dry, cracked paws, but some of these salts are actually toxic if your dog ingests them!
 Wash your dog’s paws in warm water when you come inside to remove any salt.
 This is especially vital if your dog is a licker; if your dog licks chemical salt from his paws, you might find yourself with a trip to the emergency vet in your future!

-Applying this soothing salve regularly can help condition your dog's paws and prevent dryness, and if your dog's paws are injured or dry, Butter Balm can help alleviate pain and help your dog heal faster.
+Applying this soothing salve regularly can help condition your dog's paws and prevent dryness, and if your dog's paws are injured or dry, Paw Butter can help alleviate pain and help your dog heal faster.
 The formula is not greasy, so no worries about getting little paw prints all over your sofa.
-As an added bonus, Paw Rub can also be used to treat dry noses and even dry skin, flea bites and hot spots
+As an added bonus, Paw Butter can also be used to treat dry noses and even dry skin, flea bites and hot spots

 For some dogs, boots are an option.